• Skip to primary navigation

 The Sauce

-• Whisk together the chicken broth, water, ketchup, tomato paste, brown sugar, vinegar, Worcestershire sauce, salt, garlic powder, onion powder and pepper in the same pan as was used to cook the beans.
+• Whisk together the chicken broth, water, ketchup, tomato paste, brown sugar, vinegar, Worcestershire sauce, salt, garlic powder, onion powder, and pepper in the same pan used to cook the beans.
 Add the cooked and drained beans.

 The Thickener